martinmalmgren/martinmalmgren.github.io/index.md

 ## 2014

+### September 22

+Martin has been invited as Main Guest Artist of [Pasimusic Festival 2015](http://www.pasimusic.com/)!

 ### September 15

 "The big offer of the evening was the Swedish pianist Martin Malmgren's interpretation of Prokofiev's 5th piano concerto, a work he won the Ilmari Hannikainen competition with in Jyväskylä this spring.
 And it should be said that Malmgren's interpretation feels thought-out and empathetic....In the Toccata movement Malmgren and the gang emphasized the boldness and in the Larghetto-movement, the sublime qualities became particularly prominent.
 One would certainly like to hear Martin Malmgren in all Prokofiev's piano concerti." - Review of Martin's performance with SE Ensemble in Hufvudstadsbladet.
 Full review [here](http://t.co/biaD6S1Ckz) (in Swedish)